nataliamorelos/Boston_Rent_Analysis/README.md

 # Boston Rent Analysis: Impact of Crime, Education, & Walkability
-Boston rent price analysis examining crime, education, and walkability factors
+A comprehensive data analytics project investigating the factors influencing rent prices across New York City's five boroughs, with focus on crime rates, education quality, and walkability metrics.